clemedon/minishell/doc/help.md

 **Merge the branch:**

-1. specify mergetool:
+Specify mergetool:
     git mergetool --tool=vimdiff
 > Vimdiff recap: 'do' to obtain from the other window, 'dp' to put
 > into the other side.

-2. diff a branch with HEAD:
+Diff a branch with HEAD:
     git diff <branch_name>

-3. merge branch_name with the current branch: git merge <branch_name>
+Merge branch_name with the current branch:
+    git merge <branch_name>
 > If there is a *conflict*, `git status` to see unmerged files, manually
 > fix them then `git add` / `git commit -a`.  + describe my merge in